 Google “senior center near me” or use the Senior Center Directory to find your local community center and sign up for a class or an activity to meet other retirees with the same interest.
 Or just walk in during opening hours and see who is up for a chat.

 As I mentioned earlier in this article, you can join a club, but you can also start your own club especially if you can’t find any club in your neighborhood that shares the same interest.
 You can use Meetup to help you get started.
 It’s a platform where you can easily start a club and organize in-person or virtual events with people that have similar interests.

 8) Reunite With Old Friends

-Your high school or college friends are from the same age, so they’re also are enjoying their retirement as well.
+Your high school or college friends are of the same age, so there is a good chance they’re also enjoying their retirement.
 Give them a call or email them to reconnect and perhaps organize a reunion to reminisce together on the good old times.
-You’ll already know them so it’s easy to get the friendship going again.
+You’ll already know them, so it’s easy to get the friendship going again.